SignalRichard/dotnet-console-interview-example/README.md

 ## How to Use This Repository

-Start by reading the example below or check out the [RemoveSingleInstanceCharacters.feature](features/RemoveSingleInstanceCharacters.feature) file, understand and think about the question and how you would implement a solution.
+Start by reading the [Example](#example) below or check out the [RemoveSingleInstanceCharacters.feature](features/RemoveSingleInstanceCharacters.feature) file, understand and think about the question and how you would implement a solution.

 Start implementing your own solution in whatever language and framework you want.
 If you complete your implementation, you can check its output against the [Validation Code](#validation-code).
 You can call the [run.ps1](scripts/run.ps1) file and provide the application file path with your own application so long as it outputs the new string.